 The Center for Internet Security (CIS) is one of the forerunners in developing guidelines for protecting people, organizations, and governments from cyber threats in our continually evolving digital landscape.
-Operating as a nonprofit organization, CIS is responsible for creating the CIS controls, globally recognized as best practices for securing IT systems and sensitive data (including mobile devices, laptops, workstations, and servers).
-Additionally, CIS is home to the Multi-State Information Sharing and Analysis Center, a cyber threat prevention resource for US State, Local, Tribal, and Territorial government entities.
-It also manages and supports the Elections Infrastructure Information Sharing and Analysis Center, responsible for supporting US election offices’ cybersecurity initiatives.
+Operating as a nonprofit organization, CIS is responsible for creating the CIS security controls, globally recognized as best practices for securing IT systems and sensitive data (including mobile devices, laptops, workstations, and servers).
+CIS is also home to the Multi-State Information Sharing and Analysis Center, a cyber threat prevention resource for US State, Local, Tribal, and Territorial government entities.
+It also manages and supports the Elections Infrastructure Information Sharing and Analysis Center (E-ISAC), which supports US election offices’ cybersecurity initiatives and security measures.

-The CIS Controls operate as a gold standard framework for individuals, corporations, and governments alike, and is comprised of 20 Critical Security Controls.
+The CIS Controls operate as a gold standard framework for individuals, corporations, and governments alike and are comprised of 20 Critical Security Controls.
 Much like the NIST Cybersecurity Framework, CIS critical security controls function based on risk assessment best practices and contain guidelines to provide the proper maintenance, monitoring, and analysis required to secure an organization.
-Having its roots in risk management, using CIS controls is scalable for any sized organization, through utilizing the level.
-Meanwhile, the CIS Risk Assessment process (CIS RAM) and implementation groups assess what controls need to be implemented.
+Having its roots in risk management, the implementation of these controls is scalable for any sized organization, by utilizing the level.
+Meanwhile, the CIS Risk Assessment process (CIS RAM) and implementation groups assess what controls must be implemented.

 The CIS Controls Implementation Groups (IG) fall into three categories based on appropriate cybersecurity attributes.
 IGs have their respective subset of controls, estimated to be executed reasonably and affordably.
 Each IG is more complex than its predecessor and scales based on an organization’s size, type, and function.
-All of these IGs require the analysis of audit logs to prove compliance and secure configurations of hardware.
+All of these IGs require the analysis of audit logs to prove compliance and secure hardware configurations.

 CIS Implementation Group 1

-An organization that operates in a small to medium capacity with limited IT and cybersecurity knowledge fits this group.
-The primary focus of organizations in this implementation group is to maintain operation.
-Controls within this group should be executable with limited cybersecurity expertise and should protect against non-targeted attacks.
+This group fits an organization that operates in a small to medium capacity with limited IT and cybersecurity knowledge.
+The primary focus of organizations in this implementation group is to maintain operation as a starting point.
+Controls within this group should be executable with limited cybersecurity expertise and protect against non-targeted attacks.
 Additionally, controls in this IG work in conjunction with small or home office hardware and software.

 CIS Implementation Group 2

 Organizations that fit into the IG2 category are responsible for having dedicated cybersecurity teams for protecting information security and IT systems.
-Typically, these companies operate on a medium-scale scale and store sensitive data to clients and the organization.
+Typically, these companies operate on a medium-scale scale and store sensitive information regarding clients and the organization.
 Additionally, they contain multiple departments with varying levels of risk profiles.
 One primary concern in this IG is the loss of public confidence if a breach happens.
-While they can often withstand short interruptions of service, IG2 helps security teams cope with a higher operational complexity level.
+While they can often withstand short service interruptions, IG2 helps security teams cope with a higher operational complexity level and further implementation of CIS controls.

 CIS Implementation Group 3